-PREREQUISITE(S)/COREQUISITE: English 30-1, EN0130, or equivalent
+PREREQUISITE(S)/COREQUISITE: English 30-1

 REQUIRED TEXT/RESOURCE MATERIALS: All required readings will be posted on myClass (D2L).
 It is your responsibility to ensure that you are able to access and read these works in advance of the class in which they will be discussed.